Content Warning: This blog contains references to sexual violence, hospitals, and forensic medical exams.

 The examiner collects biological evidence such as saliva, blood, semen, urine, skin cells, and hair by taking swabs of the survivor’s skin, genitalia, anus, and mouth, and scraping under the survivor’s fingernails.
 The survivor’s body is photographed head to toe to preserve evidence of bruising and injuries.

 When the forensic medical examination is complete, the evidence collected is carefully packaged and labeled to prevent contamination.
-While collecting evidence is helpful should the survivor wish to make a report, you don’t have to report the crime to have an exam.
+While collecting evidence is helpful should the survivor wish to make a report, the survivor does not have to report the crime to have an exam.

 Support in the Emergency Room